Donovan Carrillo

 Donovan Daniel Carrillo Suazo (born 17 November 1999) is a Mexican figure skater.
-He is the 2019 Philadelphia International silver medalist and a four-time Mexican national champion.
-He has competed in the final segment at six ISU Championships – two World Championships (2018, 2021), three Four Continents (2018–2020), and the 2018 World Junior Championships.
+He is the 2023 NRW Trophy silver medalist, 2023 Tayside Trophy silver medalist, 2019 Philadelphia International silver medalist, and a seven-time Mexican national champion (2017–2019, 2020–2024).
+He has competed in the final segment at six ISU Championships – three World Championships (2018, 2021, 2024), four Four Continents (2018–2020, 2024), and the 2018 World Junior Championships.
 He has earned the highest placement by any Mexican skater at a World Championships and qualified to the 2022 Winter Olympics in Beijing.
+In October 2025, he was ranked 42nd in the ISU World Standings.

 Personal life

-Carrillo was born on 17 November 1999 in Zapopan, Jalisco, Mexico.
+Carrillo was born on 17 November 1999, in Zapopan, Jalisco, Mexico.
 Before taking up skating, he was enrolled in gymnastics and diving.
 His parents are physical education teachers.
 He has three sisters: Daphne, Daniela and Sonny.

 Skating career

 Early years

 Carrillo began learning to skate in Guadalajara when he was eight years old.
 In 2013, he moved to León to keep training with his Coach Gregorio Nuñez.

 His junior international debut came in September 2013 at a Junior Grand Prix (JGP) event in Mexico City, where he placed 15th overall.